-At Signature Smiles, serving patients in Irving and Richardon, Texas, our dentists provides family dentistry, offering top-quality care from your toddler’s first tooth to your teen’s Invisalign® treatment to dental implants or dentures for senior family members.
-The entire team at Richardson Implant and Dentistry prides itself on providing a welcoming, state-of-the-art practice for patients of all ages.
+At Signature Smiles of Plano, Texas, our dentists provide family dentistry, offering top-quality care from your toddler’s first tooth to your teen’s Invisalign® treatment to dental implants or dentures for senior family members.
+The entire team at Signature Smiles of Plano Family Dentistry prides itself on providing a welcoming, state-of-the-art practice for patients of all ages.

 What Is Family Dentistry at Signature Smiles of Plano?

 As a Plano family dentist, our team understands the unique needs of children’s teeth, as well as, that of their parents and grandparents.
 He’s knowledgeable about how teeth, gums, and the issues that affect them develop over time.
 Busy parents especially appreciate having all of their family’s dental needs cared for at one central practice.

 What Is Most Important in Children’s Dental Care?

 Prevention, including sealants and fluoride treatments, along with, the early detection and treatment of issues are the essential components to ensuring that children maintain good oral health over their lifetime.
 With regularly scheduled preventive checkups and professional cleanings, any unhealthy changes can be addressed right away, preventing complications and the need for costly corrective treatments.
 Also, at Signature Smiles of Plano Family Dentistry, our team will teach your children the proper methods of flossing, brushing, and rinsing their teeth at home.
 And of course, the entire staff is here to answer any of your or your child’s questions.

 How Often Do Young Children Need to See the Family Dentist?